 Graph markers are used to make measurements at specific frequencies, while markers are enabled the Data Window displays the trace data at the marker frequencies.
-Markers are toggled on and off with the [1] button and appear as vertical lines with the marker number displayed directly underneath.
+Markers are toggled on and off with the button and appear as vertical lines with the marker number displayed directly underneath.
 Setting a marker frequency is accomplished by moving the marker with the mouse or typing a value in the 'Set Frequency' dialog box (right-click on the marker to bring up the dialog box).
 Data for all visible traces, including master and reference traces, is displayed in the Data Window.
 The Data Window also displays 'delta marker' (i.e. M2 - M1) data.
-See The Data Window for more information on it's use.
+See The Data Window for more information on its use.

-Important : Markers are value fixed, this means that they do not change frequency and are independent of the sweep start and stop frequencies.
+Important: Markers are value fixed, this means that they do not change frequency as the display is panned or zoomed, and are independent of the sweep start and stop frequencies.

 Therefore it is possible for a marker to lie outside the graph making it impossible to move or set.
-To bring a marker back into view use the Find Marker item from the graph popup menu, the selected marker (or All markers) will be placed at the current mouse position.
+To bring a marker back into view use one of these two methods:

+- 1. Left click at the extreme edge of the graph, either the left or right side.
+The closest off-screen marker on that side of the graph, if one exists, will be placed at the current mouse position.
+Each left-click will in turn 'bring' the next closest marker to the mouse position. - 2.
+Right click and select the 'Find Marker' menu item from the graph popup menu, the selected marker (or All markers) will be placed at the current mouse position.